CALL US! 1-415-851-9190 LetsGo@Lucky-Tuk-Tuk.com

 Did You Know?

-• The district is named after the intersection of Haight and Ashbury Streets, itself named after Henry Haight, an early California pioneer, and Munroe Ashbury, a local politician.
+• The district is named after the intersection of Haight and Ashbury Streets, named after Henry Haight, an early California pioneer, and Munroe Ashbury, a local politician.

 • The Summer of Love in 1967 attracted nearly 100,000 people from across the globe to Haight-Ashbury, cementing its place in history as the birthplace of the counterculture movement.